KhartesViewer/scroll2zarr/README.md

 to 33 Mb.

-One interesting feature of zarr is that if a chunk contains only zeros, the file containing the chunk is not created at all.
+One interesting feature of zarr is that if a chunk contains only zeros, the file containing that chunk is not created at all.
-This is not very helpful in the case of the original scroll files, but @james darby (on the Discord server) has created a "masked" version of Scroll 1, where all the pixels outside of the actual scroll are set to zero.
+This is not of much significance in the case of the original scroll files, which have almost no zeros, but @james darby (on the Discord server) has created a "masked" version of Scroll 1, where all the pixels outside of the actual scroll are set to zero.
 This saves a lot of space in the OME-Zarr data store.

+So now you know a little bit more about how zarr and OME-Zarr works, enough to be able to run `scroll_to_ome`.

 If you type `python scroll_to_ome.py --help` you will see all of the options that are available.
 The options default to reasonable values,